-- 2.3 Removable Spillway Weir Operation.
+2.2 Removable Spillway Weir Operation.
 The Removable Spillway Weir (RSW) was installed in the summer of 2001.
-It will undergo biological testing in spring 2002.
+It underwent extensive biological testing in spring 2002.
+During the winter of 2002-03, the Surface Bypass Collector (SBC) and Simulated Wells Intake (SWI) will be removed in preparation for a second year test in spring 2003.
+The 2003 test will likely take place between mid-April and early June.
 The expected forebay elevation during testing will be between 734 and 735 feet, providing approximately 6,700 to 7,700 cfs over the RSW.
-It is expected that there will be three different spill operations during the testing period.
+It is expected that there will be two or three different spill scenarios during the testing period.
 Monitoring will consist of hydroacoustics, radiotelemetry and three-dimensional acoustic tag tracking.
-Monitoring will focus on RSW efficiency and effectiveness, and fish behavior in the vicinity of the RSW. - 2.4.
+Monitoring will focus on RSW efficiency and effectiveness, and fish behavior in the vicinity of the RSW.

+2.3.
 Evaluation of Juvenile Fish Physiological Changes.
-PIT-tagged juvenile spring/summer/fall chinook will be sampled at the juvenile fish facility and taken to a laboratory for an examination of the physiological changes they experienced after release from the hatchery of origin.
-This will require scientists to have access to the facility and to use the PIT tag sort-by-code system. - 2.5.
+PITtagged juvenile spring/summer/fall chinook will be sampled at the juvenile fish facility and taken to a laboratory for an examination of the physiological changes they experienced after release from the hatchery of origin.
+This will require scientists to have access to the facility and to use the PIT tag sort-by-code system.

+2.4.
 Evaluation of the Delayed Mortality of Juvenile Fish Following Transportation.
-PIT-tagged juvenile spring chinook will be sampled at the juvenile fish facility and differentially barged to Bonneville Dam.
+PIT-tagged juvenile salmon will be sampled at the juvenile fish facility and barged to Bonneville Dam.
 This will require scientists to have access to the facility and to use the PIT tag sort-by-code system.
-In addition, PIT-tagged fish will be held either within a barge hold in a separate container or in a tank on deck and barged to Bonneville Dam where they will be taken to a salt water rearing facility for physiological testing. - 2.6.
+In addition, PITtagged fish will be held either within a barge hold in a separate container or in a tank on deck and barged to Bonneville Dam where they will be taken to a salt water rearing facility for physiological testing.

+2.5.
 Evaluation of Juvenile Fish Transportation Versus In-River Survival.
 Juvenile spring/summer chinook and steelhead will be PIT tagged at the juvenile fish facility and then released into the river below the project for either in-river migration or collection and transportation at Little Goose Dam.
 Most fish will be tagged out of the east bank of raceways in NMFS's temporary tagging facilities.
 Tagging of fish from the raceways will be independent of any other facility sampling operations and will reduce the number of fish direct loaded into fish barges.
 At the beginning and end of the tagging operation, when fish numbers are low, fish may be tagged in the facility sampling room.
 This will require an increase in the normal facility sampling rate in order to get the required number of fish on marking days.
-The adult fish trap will also be operated in 2002 to monitor adult returns of study fish tagged in previous years.
+The adult fish trap will also be operated in 2003 to monitor adult returns of study fish tagged in previous years.